What about prepaid virtual cards?

 Virtual credit cards in Australia

-Virtual credit cards give you a way to apply, get approved and start shopping all on the same day – here’s how they work.
+Virtual credit cards give you a way to apply, get approved and start shopping all on the same day – compare your options and see how they work.

 A virtual credit card is a digital version of a credit card that you can use for the same kinds of payments as traditional, plastic cards.
-With a virtual card, all the details are stored online or in an app, so you don't always have to wait for a plastic credit card to arrive in the mail before you can start using it.
+But the virtual card's details are stored online or in an app, which means you could use it even before a new plastic card arrives in the mail.

 If you run a business, a virtual credit card account can also make it easier to add additional cards for employees and securely manage spending.